Esoteric Language Models: A Family of Any-Order Diffusion LLMs: Experiments

-Our qualitative evaluation experiments show that \textbf{\method{} are} $\mathbf{\semiaraccrange{} \times}$ \textbf{faster than prior diffusion based methods that support KV caching} and about \textbf{up to $\mathbf{\mdlmacc{} \times}$ faster than MDMs that don't support KV caching}. \paragraph{Experimental Setup} Diffusion models like MDLM do not support KV caching due to their use of bidirectional attention.
-Semi-autoregressive models such as BD3-LMs enable partial KV caching by generating blocks of tokens autoregressively and caching completed blocks, but they still lack caching for the current block under diffusion.
-In contrast, {our method uniquely supports KV caching during the diffusion phase}.
-We compare inference times of our method, \methodb{}, against MDLM and BD3-LMs with context lengths $L \in \{2048, 8192\}$, using the first-hitting sampler~\citep{zheng2024masked}, and a batch size of 1.
-To simulate the worst-case scenario, we set $T \gg L$ to ensure all methods have approximately $L$ NFEs: $T = 1\text{M}$ for MDLM and \methodb{}, $T'=5000$ (number of sampling steps per block) for BD3-LMs.
-We found that nucleus sampling yields a non-negligible overhead for all methods, and hence disable it to focus on the relation between sampling speed and sequence length.
+\paragraph{Experimental Setup} We compare sampling times of \methodb{} against MDLM and BD3-LMs with context lengths $L \in \{2048, 8192, 10240\}$, using the first-hitting sampler~\citep{zheng2024masked} and batch size 1.To simulate a worst-case setting, we choose $T \gg L$ so that all methods perform roughly $L$ NFEs: $T = 10^6$ for MDLM and \methodb{} (for $T\gg L$, NFE is $L$ for all $\alpha_0^{\text{eval}}$'s), $T'=5000$ (sampling steps per block) for BD3-LMs.
+Nucleus sampling introduces a nontrivial overhead for all methods, so we disable it to isolate speed as a function of sequence length.

 \paragraph{Results}